 The Magnuskerren have many names, in many languages, like: Magnuskeuren, Karelsprivileges, Karlsprivileg, Friesische Freiheit, libertas Frisonica or Previlegii Frisiorum Caroli Magni.
-A ker from Magnus-kerren is related to the current Mid-Frisian word kar which means 'choice'.
-Kerren is plural.
+A ker from Magnus-kerren is related to the current Mid-Frisian noun kar which means 'choice'.
+Kerren is plural 'choices'.

 For the Frisians these privileges were the legitimization of the free-farmer republics of Frisia not to recognize anyone as their lord.
-Tota Frisia, as it is often named, stretched during the High Middle Ages from the region Westfriesland in the Netherlands to Land Wursten on the east banks of the River Weser in Germany.
-Sometimes, even the non-Frisian but also lord-free region Dithmarschen was included.
+Tota Frisia, as it is often named, stretched during the High Middle Ages from the region of Westfriesland in the current province of Noord Holland in the Netherlands to the region of Butjadingen and Stadland and the region of Land Wursten, both on the banks of the Lower River Weser in Germany.
+Sometimes, even the non-Frisian but also lord-free region of Dithmarschen was included as well.
 In other words: the Frisians, and Ditmarsians, claimed to be Reichsunmittelbar ever since the rule of Charlemagne.

 And kas, that Fresan friheren were, thi berna and thi onberna, also lange so thi wind fan tha olcnum we, and thio wrald stode, and wellat wasa mith tha kere thes koninges hacha heranatan.